 Known Problems in the Cornish Cross Chicken Breed

-- Brittle bones from fast growth that can cause them to break easily.
+- Brittle bones from fast growth can cause them to break easily.

-- Heart problems leading to stroke and heart attack because of their fast growth rate.
+- Heart problems lead to stroke and heart attack because of their fast growth rate.

 - Crop rupture because of their insatiable appetite for food.

 Read More From Owlcation

 Myths About the Cornish Cross Chicken